-We send plants through the US Post Office, Priority Mail.
+We send most plants through the US Post Office, Priority Mail and UPS for larger orders.
 If you want us to send them using a different carrier, please email Betty, firstname.lastname@example.org.

 We dig plants up in spring and pot them up for sale.
 Those plants that are identified as being in a “pot” are those that we potted in spring.
 Those plants that are identified as “bareroot” are dug from our field, packed with their roots in moist newspaper then enclosed in plastic.
 Many of the plants are pruned when they are dug and packed.
 This will help them recover sooner from the journey and make them bushier in the long run.
 When you receive your plants, please unpack them promptly and water them.
 If you can’t plant them right away, pot them until you can get them into the ground.